 Finding and promoting talents goes hand in hand with further developing professional expertise.
-To this end Sixt Leasing is intensifying the number of on-site trainings and e-learning sessions in training facilities wherever there is demand for them as well as interlocking these forms of training.
+To this end, Sixt Leasing is intensifying the number of on-site trainings and e-learning sessions in training facilities wherever there is demand for them as well as interlocking these forms of training.
 The training units are offered to employees of all ranks and cover a wide range of topics.

-In order to foster the individual commitment of its employees to the Company's success and to honour it accordingly, Sixt Leasing has introduced a performance-based remuneration system.
-At the end of 2019 63% of all employees of the Sixt Leasing Group in Germany receive variable remuneration in addition to their fixed salary (2018: 61%).
+In order to foster the individual commitment of its employees to the Company's success and to honour it accordingly, Sixt Leasing has introduced a performance-based remuneration system for certain groups of employees.
+At the end of 2020, 43% of all employees of the Sixt Leasing Group in Germany received variable remuneration in addition to their fixed salary.
 In order to honour the individual performance of each employee even more than before, Sixt Leasing has set itself the goal of further developing the existing performance-related compensation models.
-To this end, the existing variable remuneration models are regularly evaluated and the quota of employees is determined using performance-based remuneration components.
+To this end, the existing variable remuneration models are regularly evaluated and the guota of employees is determined using performance-based remuneration components.

-Further information on the employee promotion programme and the key features of the remuneration can be found in the section 'Human resources report'.
+Further information on the employee promotion programme and the key features of the remuneration can be found in the section 'Human resources report' of this annual report.